 Perhaps they owned a manufacturing company, a consulting business, or a property flipping business.
 Likewise, they may have had a high-paying job as a doctor, lawyer, salesman, or professional athlete.

-In either case, when people find and keep their financial freedom at a younger age, it doesn’t happen by parking a little bit of cash and waiting.
-It happens by worked aggressively at something that earns a lot of money quickly.
+In either case, when people find and keep their financial freedom at a younger age, it doesn't happen by parking a little bit of cash and waiting.
+It happens by working aggressively at something that earns money quickly.

-If you plan to save or passively invest your way into wealth with a middle-class job, it will take decades to get there.
+It will take decades to get there if you plan to save or passively invest your way into wealth with a middle-class job.

-If you want to make it happen faster, you’ll need to take the road less traveled.
+Want to make it happen faster?
+You'll need to take the road less traveled.

 How a Real Estate Investor Gets Rich

 When we look at the real estate investing profession (and all the different niches one can specialize in), they all essentially boil down to one of two possible paths.

 This is where you “make your money in your business“.

 Some examples of an active real estate investor might be:

 Keep in mind, this isn't limited to investors.
 You could also be an active real estate professional, like any of these examples: